A Bird's Eye View of Nonlinear System Identification: Grey-Box Techniques

 Because the normal forms of bifurcations in maps are polynomial, certain aspects of bifurcations of equilibria can be used in \I$\!\!$.
 In particular, the {\it flip}, or period-doubling bifurcation was used in \citep{agu_fur/07}, Hopf (Neimark-Sacker) bifurcation was imposed on identified maps in \citep{agu_rod/12} and the transcritical bifurcation was used to reproduce non-smooth static functions in \citep{agu/14}.

 For systems that are known to display hysteresis, a specific choice of inputs can be used to guarantee multi-stability \citep{mar_agu/16}, which is a condition for hysteresis.
+More recently, an additional constraint was shown to be fundamental in order to guarantee that the system remains on the hysteresis loop in the case the input becomes constant \citep{abr_eal/20}.
 In the first case study discussed in Section~\ref{eps}, a step further will be given: not only will the appearance of the hysteresis loop be guaranteed by the use of a specific class of inputs, but also, the shape of the loop will be modified by the use of parameter constraints.

-A somewhat different approach has been considered in \citep{wu_eal/20}.
-In that work the authors consider two sets of data of the same type, say both coming from dynamical tests.
+A somewhat different approach has been followed in \citep{wu_eal/20}.
+In that work the authors use two sets of data of the same type, e.g. both coming from dynamical tests.
 However, the knowledge about the system conveyed by each data set is different.
 Then, one of the data sets is considered \I to the next.

+The problem of using equality constraints on the states has been considered in \citep{ric_tei/21}.
+In that paper, the problem has been solved in two steps: first the constraints are mapped from state variables to matrix parameters and then the problem is vectorized in order to apply standard algorithms.
+The region of attraction of the equilibrium point has been used as auxiliary information -- called side information -- in \citep{kho_smi/21}.